ŠK Slovan Bratislava: 1919–1944: early years

 I. ČsŠK became the champions of Slovakia in 1922.
 Notable players from the early era were Pavol Šoral, Štefan Čambal and Štefan Priboj.
 In the spring of 1938 anti-Jewish sentiments penetrated into the club, and the victim was coach József Braun, who was one of the many Bratislava inhabitants who had to involuntarily leave the city.
-Under the terms of the 1938 Munich agreement Czechoslovakia was dissolved, leading to the emergence of the Slovak Republic.
-At this point the club name was changed to ŠK Bratislava.
+Under the terms of the 1938 Munich Agreement, Czechoslovakia was dissolved, leading to the emergence of the Slovak Republic.
+At this point, the club's name was changed to ŠK Bratislava.
 On 26 September 1940 ŠK Bratislava played its first game at the new stadium, Tehelné pole.

 The first international meeting at the new venue was on 27 October 1940, when ŠK Bratislava and Hertha Berlin played out a 2–2 draw.
-In the separate Slovak league, ŠK Bratislava won the title four times in the period from 1939 to 1945.
+In the separate Slovak league, ŠK Bratislava won the title four times between 1939 and 1945.
 Slovan was the first Czechoslovak team to use the WM formation.
-The team's first foreign opponent after World War II was Ferencvárosi TC. ŠK Bratislava lost 1–0, but won the Central European Cup 2–1 over Hungary before 20,000 spectators at Tehelné pole.
-In this period former players of I. ČSŠK Bratislava Ferdinand Daučík and Leopold "Jim" Šťastný served as coaches for ŠK Bratislava.
+The team's first foreign opponent after World War II was Ferencváros. ŠK Bratislava lost 1–0, but won the Central European Cup 2–1 over Hungary in front of 20,000 spectators at Tehelné pole.
+In this period, former players of I. ČSŠK Bratislava Ferdinand Daučík and Leopold "Jim" Šťastný served as coaches for ŠK Bratislava.